undergrad-partner-school

 Main Student Body

 The school reported an out-of-state student body portion of 34% for that year.
-There was a total of 605 those pursuing undergraduate studies, including 74 international students.
+The total number of undergraduate students enrolled at the institution was 513, 74 of which were foreign students.

 Student Population Gender Ratio

-With a coeducational student body, the school had 192 male and 281 female full-time students in 2021.
+The student body is coeducational, with 204 male and 250 female full-time students in 2021.

 Student Population Diversity

-In 2021, out of the total number of students enrolled at the institution, the number of Asian students was 14, and the number of Black American students was 225.
+In 2021, out of the total number of students enrolled at the institution, the number of Asian students was 14, while the number of Black American students was 225.
 126 undergraduates at this school identified as Hispanic/Latino and 20 identified with more than one race.
-The school also had 5 students who identified as Native Hawaiian or other Pacific Islander, as well as 1 American Indian or Alaska Native students.
+The school also had 5 students who identified as Native Hawaiian or other Pacific Islander, and 1 American Indian or Alaska Native students.
 There were also 34 students whose ethnicity is unknown.

 Cost